The interesting thing about light

 As we’ve pursued this approach, steeped in Modernist philosophies and underpinnings, and beliefs that God does not change, that all we need to know is in scripture, that it is all knowable, that we must be able to rationally explain God and the Bible, I feel like we have missed the point of the Bible.
 We have missed the point of what it means to know that we have sinned, the point of sin.

 Quite frankly I am thankful that the Bible has these issues.
-All these issues, the doubts and questions from the greats of faith in scripture, even Jesus himself when he wanted to cup taken away, If God’s word did not reflect impossible situations, impossible decisions, that it somehow made every decision we have to make have obvious, easy answers, it would not reflect the reality of living.
-That’s when it would become irrelevant to me. that would be a world that does not exist.
+All these issues, the doubts and questions from the greats of faith in scripture, even Jesus himself when he wanted the cup taken away, If God’s word did not reflect impossible situations, impossible decisions, that it somehow made every decision we have to make have obvious, easy answers, it would not reflect the reality of living.
+That’s when it would become irrelevant to me.
+That would be a world that does not exist.

 To think we are capable of rationally explaining the Bible is actually quite irrational, especially if we truly believe the Bible is God’s word.
 It is irrational to think that finite beings are capable of fully understanding something that we believe explains an infinite and eternal God.